runpod/docs/docs/fine-tune/index.md

 When your configuration is ready:

 1. Run the following command to start fine-tuning:

    ```bash
    axolotl train config.yaml
    ```

 2. The training process will begin, and progress will be displayed in your terminal.

+When you've finished, push your changes to Hugging Face.

 ## Resources